JulianOzelRose/TL-WR841N-v14/README.md

 ![IMG_9832 - Copy](https://user-images.githubusercontent.com/95890436/208493479-fe79a047-e249-4d27-b693-82f5032896c4.jpg)

-## Dumping the file system
+## Extracting the file system
-To dump the router's file system, we will archive each directory, then upload to our PC using TFTP.
+To extract the router's file system, we will archive each directory, then upload to our PC using TFTP.
 Using the ```busybox``` command, we can see that the router uses a BusyBox with limited functionality.
 While it has the ```tftp``` function which will be useful for uploading files from the router, there are no commands available to us to archive directories/files.
 To be able to archive directories and upload them, we will need to first upload a BusyBox binary with more functions defined.
 You can find a link to the one I used [here](https://busybox.net/downloads/binaries/1.21.1/).
 ```